FastPriors

 No third-party AI on your data

-We do not paste client logs, prompts, traces, or weights into hosted LLM tools.
-When we use AI tooling internally, it is on isolated synthetic data only.
+We do not paste client logs, prompts, traces, or weights into hosted LLM tools (ChatGPT, Claude, Copilot, Cursor against client repos).
+When we use AI tooling internally, it is on isolated synthetic data only, with explicit team policy.

 Auditability over speed

 Every change we ship to a production environment goes through your normal change-management path: PRs reviewed by your engineers, runbooks reviewed before incident drills, deployments through your existing CI/CD.
-We don't hot-patch production from our laptops.
+We do not hot-patch production from our laptops.

 Eval parity before performance